twbs/bootstrap/site/content/docs/5.2/getting-started/javascript.md

 })
 ```

-## No special fallbacks when JavaScript is disabled
+## Disabled JavaScript

-Bootstrap's plugins don't fall back particularly gracefully when JavaScript is disabled.
+Bootstrap's plugins have no special fallback when JavaScript is disabled.
 If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

-{{< callout warning >}}
-##### Third-party libraries

-**Bootstrap does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
-Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
-{{< /callout >}}